 The trail leading into the heart of the ancient volcano begins in beautiful Lockett Meadow.
-From this island of emerald, ringed with aspens and high peaks, the trail winds through a shady forest to join the Waterline Trail briefly before following a service road into the mountain's now quiet Inner Basin, connecting to the Weatherford trail on the far side of the basin.
+From this island of emerald, ringed with aspens and high peaks, the trail winds through a shady forest to join the Waterline Trail briefly before following a service road into the mountain's now quiet Inner Basin, connecting to the Weatherford Trail on the far side of the basin.
 Here, extensive stands of aspens cover the steep slopes of the old caldera, coloring them solid gold in early fall.
 In spring and summer, wildflowers add a sprinkling of blue, red and yellow.
 From the basin's rims, avalanche tracks streak down the talus slopes, and remnants of old lava flows bear witness to the mountain's cataclysmic heritage.

 Snow may remain here even into summer.
 Cross-country skiers continue to ski as late as June in some years.
 Hiking is the most popular way of visiting this beautiful and unique environment.
 Hikers begin coming to the basin before the snows have completely melted from the trail.

 Animals you may spot in this high country include porcupine and elk.
 Black bears have been known to stroll right through groups of picnickers without so much as a glance at their lunches.
 The hermit thrush sings his best here.
 The climb to this high mountain place, where spring comes late and fall arrives early, is moderate but steady, but the reward is worth every bit of the effort.

 Lockett Meadow Campground is at the Inner Basin Trailhead.